Popravljam/orcid-chrome-extension/CHROME_STORE_LISTING.md

 ### Summary (132 characters max)
 ```
-Detect ORCID IDs on any webpage and view researcher profiles instantly.
-Privacy-friendly, all processing done locally.
+Detect ORCID iDs on any page and open a quick profile preview.
+Third‑party; not created or endorsed by ORCID.
+No data collection.
 ```

 ### Description (Detailed)